gvwilson/tidynomicon/_en/indexing.md

 #> [1] "Male"
 ```

-We will explore this in more detail when we look at [the tidyverse](../tidyverse/),
+We will explore this in more detail when we look at the tidyverse in [s:tidyverse](#REF),
 since that is where access-by-name is used most often.
 For now,
 simply note that if the name of an element isn't a legal variable name,